ava-labs/core-mobile/.github/pull_request_template.md

 ## Testing

-## Checklist for the author
+## Checklist

+Please check all that apply (if applicable)
 - [ ] I have performed a self-review of my code
 - [ ] I have verified the code works
-- [ ] I have added necessary unit tests
+- [ ] I have added/updated necessary unit tests
+- [ ] I have updated the documentation